Rafael Nadal: 2009: Australian Open and Davis Cup titles

-2010: Majors on all three surfaces, year-end No. 1, and Career Golden Slam
+2010: Majors on all three surfaces, Career Golden Slam, year-end No. 1

 In his first ATP tournament of the year, Nadal reached the final of the Qatar Open, losing to Nikolay Davydenko.
-At the Australian Open, Nadal reached the quarterfinals, where he retired at 3–0 down in the third set against Andy Murray.
+At the Australian Open, Nadal reached the quarterfinals, where he retired in the third set against Andy Murray.

 Nadal reached the semi-finals of the Indian Wells Open and Miami Masters, losing to the eventual champions.
-Nadal won Monte Carlo, beating Fernando Verdasco in the final.
+Nadal won Monte Carlo.
 It was his first title in 11 months, having lost only 14 games en route to become the first player in the Open Era to win the same tournament for six straight years.
 At Italian Open, he defeated David Ferrer in the final for his fifth title.
-At Madrid, Nadal beat Federer in straight sets to become the first man to complete a clean sweep of the three clay-court Masters 1000 titles and was his 18th Masters title, breaking Andre Agassi's all-time record.
+At Madrid, Nadal beat Federer to become the first man to complete a clean sweep of the three clay-court Masters 1000 titles and it was his 18th Masters title, breaking Andre Agassi's record.
 He moved back to No. 2 in the rankings.

-At the French Open, Nadal beat Söderling in the final in straight sets to win his fifth French Open championship.
-This marked the second time that Nadal won the title without dropping a set.
-Nadal regained the world No. 1 ranking from Federer.
+At the French Open, Nadal beat Söderling in the final to win his fifth French Open.
+This marked the second time Nadal won the title without dropping a set.
+Nadal regained the No. 1 ranking from Federer.

 At Queen's, his 24-match winning streak was snapped by Feliciano López in the quarterfinals.
-At Wimbledon, Nadal needed five sets to defeat Philipp Petzschner in the third round, receiving warnings and a $2,000 fine for coaching during the match.
-He beat Tomáš Berdych in the final to win his second Wimbledon title and his eighth major title.
+At Wimbledon, Nadal needed five sets to defeat Philipp Petzschner in the third round, receiving a $2,000 fine for coaching during the match.
+He beat Tomáš Berdych in the final to win his second Wimbledon title and eighth major title.